AxDSan/beast-tax-accounting/THEME-README.md

-# Beast Tax Accounting - Theme Configuration
+# Summit Tax Accounting - Theme Configuration

 ## How to Change Theme Colors